reframejs/reframe/readme.md

 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 WIP: Automatic deployment & Admin panel

-Reframe is a *0-LOC framework*: it has no source code and [github.com/reframejs](https://github.com/reframejs) is merely a collection of:
+Reframe is a *Zero-LOC framework*: it has no source code &mdash;
-<br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-do-one-thing-do-it-well libraries, and
-<br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-starters that assembles these libraries into a ready-to-use boilerplate to quickly get started.
+instead,
+it is merely a collection of libraries and starters.

-Reframe allows you to develop as quickly as other frameworks, such as Ruby on Rails or Django, but with a fundamental increase in freedom and robustness.
+Reframe allows you to develop as quickly as other web frameworks (Next.js, Ruby on Rails, Django, ...) but with a fundamental increase in freedom and robustness.

 <br/>